minettebrink/image-to-video/tutorial.md

 fastapi dev main.py
 ```
 3. Connect the backend with frontend
-4. Add parameters, a .mp4 file as the backend output to simulate the pipeline without the model.
-Run both backend and frontend locally, to see that everything works as you want.
+4. Add parameters and a .mp4 file as the backend output to simulate the pipeline without the model.
+Run both the backend and frontend locally to see that everything works as you want.
-5. Dockerized frontend and backend separetlty and test that both `docker build` and `docker run` works for both front- and backend.
+5. Dockerize the frontend and backend separately and test that `docker build` and `docker run` work for both.
 6. Deployed frontend to Koyeb (follow these [instructions](#for-the-frontend)) and test that the frontend works as you want to.
 7. Deployed backend to Koyeb (follow these [instructions](#for-the-backend)) and test that the back- and frontend works as you want to.
 8. Download the model weights to the backend